 Thankfully, many lenders will pay the standard legal fees on your behalf, but if you choose your own solicitor or your chosen lender doesn’t offer this service, the cost will vary but the conveyancing fee will usually be around £300.

 A mortgage broker is a person or company that arranges a mortgage between you and a mortgage lender.
-If you enlist the help of a broker, you will be charged a fee for their assistance.
+If you enlist the help of a broker, you may be charged a fee for their assistance.

 New mortgage payments